JABaber/ST558Project/README.md

     ## #   ability3 <chr>, hp <int>, attack <int>, defense <int>,
     ## #   special_attack <int>, special_defense <int>, speed <int>

+This returns a tibble for Cheri, Rawst, and Chesto berries containing all of the variables that I want.

 ``` r
 # Test that it works for berry and berryvars combination
 queryAPI(berry = c("cheri", "rawst", "chesto"), berryvars = myBerryVars)